aigorlaxy/google-sheets-model-importer/README.md

 2. Publish it to internet.

-3. Include Aigorlaxy\GoogleSheetsModelImporter trait in your model class and use it.
+3. Include the trait in your model class and use it.

 ```php
 use Aigorlaxy\GoogleSheetsModelImporter\GoogleSheetsModelImporterTrait;